'Loves Me But Is Not In Love With Me' Explained

 Contents

-This feeling is very, very common in long-term relationships, but ultimately it doesn’t have to mean the end.
+This feeling is very, very common in long-term relationships, but it doesn’t have to mean it’s over.

 The Devastation Of Hearing ‘Love But Not In Love’